 But molds have drawbacks.
 If a patient gags while the mold is drying, ripples can form, and the resulting device may not fit perfectly.

 Three-dimensional printers use digital scans to create the model data, eliminating the potential for ripples and improving patient comfort.
-Given the greater accuracy, devices created by three-dimensional printers are likely to result in a better fit.
+Given the greater accuracy, devices created by three-dimensional printers are likely to result in a better fit real estate.

 Less wasted time and space